Nokia with your own maps

 In the Nokia Booklet 3G, I was looking forward to one thing in total: the GPS function and mobile navigation options.
 Unfortunately they were not as fantastic as expected.

-"Great!!!"
+"Great !!!"
 I thought as I read that the Nokia Booklet 3G also has a GPS function.
-Even though I initially found the GPS on a netbook a bit pointless: After all, it did not even open up as quickly as a mobile phone to determine its current location.
+Even if I initially found the GPS on a netbook a bit pointless: After all, it did not even open as quickly as a cell phone to determine its current location.

 But I found this feature, to be honest, better than nothing.
 Maybe I'll go by train and have time to open the netbook and look it up.